AI prompts

 cd verifiers

-uv sync --extra all && uv pip install flash-attn --no-build-isolation
+uv sync --all-extras && uv pip install flash-attn --no-build-isolation

 ```